Make The Most Of fall boating

 7. Take extra precautions

-As the water begins to cool in fall, it becomes more dangerous.
-Always make sure to avoid risks.
-Dress appropriately, wear a life jacket, check your boat electrical systems and VHF radio, and gas up before you go.
+As the water cools in the fall, it can become more hazardous.
+To stay safe, always take precautions.
+Dress warmly, wear a life jacket, check your boat’s electrical systems and VHF radio, and make sure to fuel up before heading out.

 As we tuck away our swimsuits for the summer season, remember that the fall is a time to embrace the opportunities that this season will bring on the water.
 We encourage you to try some of our tips for an awesome day of fall boating.
 If you need to stop and park, check out Dockshare docks in your area and plan your next autumn trip.